-- 1. Using a felt-tipped flux pen, apply some liquid flux to the component's pads. - 2.
+- 1. Using a felt-tipped flux pen, apply some (a small amount) of liquid flux to the component's pads. - 2.
 Apply a small amount of solder to one of the pads (so there is a slight bulge visible). - 3.
 Hold the component in place with a pair of tweezers while you heat the solder that you just applied to the pad with the soldering iron.
 That will hold the component in place while you apply solder to the other leads. - 4.
-Lay a piece of fine-gauge solder along side the component leads on top of the pads.
+Lay a piece of fine-gauge solder wire along side the component leads on top of the pads.
 Bring the tip of the soldering iron into contact with the solder, the component lead, and the pad for just enough time to reflow the solder. - 5.
 If necessary, apply more solder to the lead that you initially tacked down.

-Once you have finished assembling your PCB, test it with your multimeter.
+Once you have finished assembling your PCB, test it with a multimeter.
 Fix it if necessary.

 All of the components around a PCB.
-Note the marking under the LED.
+Note the green marks on the LED.